Armored Fleet Dairugger XV: Galveston Empire

-Rocher's female subordinate.
-In episode 38, after failing to destroy Dairugger on Planet J, Emma is ordered by Rocher to intercept the Rugger Guard on Planet 58 at all costs.
+Raucher's female subordinate.
+In episode 38, after failing to destroy Dairugger on Planet J, Emma is ordered by Raucher to intercept the Rugger Guard on Planet 58 at all costs.
 Her plan to lure the Dairugger team through a narrow valley goes wrong when she is injured by a swarm of the planet's birds and captured by Aki Team.
 Emma promptly escapes from the Rugger Guard and returns to her fleet.
 Despite her injuries, she defies Teles' orders to retreat and proceeds to attack the Earth fleet, only to see her fleet wiped out before she is killed in a failed kamikaze run on the Rugger Guard.